joshtyf/garuda-telegram-bot/README.md

 	- Bot should make these announcements daily until the expiry
 - Payment system
 	- Payment system using Telegram's payment API for Garuda housecomm events or sales
-- Save pictures
+- Save pictures to gdrive
 	- ~~Save pictures uploaded by user~~
-	- Upload photos to gdrive
+	- ~~Upload photos to gdrive~~
+	- Clean up auth process
+	- Create command for gdrive upload
+- Host bot on Heroku server

 ### Contact